Last Updated: June 3, 2026

 As mentioned in the MS Project Master Class Book, this setting can be useful in the early planning phases, especially if you start with Work estimates.
 With this setting, you could quickly complete a “What if” on a large schedule: “What if I assign five people to this task, three to that task, and seven to that task?”

 Of course, real people are not all equal, do not have the same level of skill, and work at the same speed.
 When you get to the point of assigning the actual people, you could change every task to a Fixed Duration and refine your assignments.
-If you switch like this, none of the calculations will change until you change the assignments.
+If you switch like this, none of the calculations will change until you adjust the assignments.

 Fixed Units Effort-Driven